Let me introduce you to Canon's ultimate wildlife and big field sports lens for the Canon EOS R-series cameras; the RF 600mm f/4L IS USM Lens.

 When you want to stop action, including sports action and wildlife in motion, especially in low light, when wildlife is most often active and when sports are often played, you want the f/4 feature in your 600mm lens.

 The other important camera feature that works better with a large amount of light as provided by this lens's aperture is the AF system.
+Subjects for 600mm lenses are often in motion, and the increased AF performance can be a key to in-focus images.

 Here is a look at a range of 600 f/4 apertures as seen by the EF version II lens: